devopsplaybook-io/otel-light/README.md

-# OTEL Light
+# OTel Light

-**OTEL Light** is a lightweight, easy-to-use [OpenTelemetry (OTel)](https://opentelemetry.io/) service designed for small and resource-constrained environments.
+**OTel Light** is a lightweight, easy-to-use [OpenTelemetry (OTel)](https://opentelemetry.io/) service designed for small and resource-constrained environments.
 This is ideal for development environments or home labs.

 ## Features